-Recognition settings Validate configuration.
-Auto-configure.
-VOLVO VOLVO Recognition area Character height License plates are not recognized in the red area.
-The system optimizes the recognizon area during sub-configuration.
-If you want to change that, use the lefthight mouse buttors to select/deselect areas and the mouse wheel to zoom.
-Clear Undo Snapshot 1 of 1 Snapshots.
-Advanced settings Match lets Courty
+Recognition settings Validate configuration Auto-configure VOLVO VOLVO Recognition area Character height License plates are not recognized in the red area.
+The system optimizes the recognition area during auto-configuration.
+If you want to charge that, use the left right mouse buttons to select deselect areas and the mouse wheel to zoom.
+Clear Undo Snapshot 1 of 1 Snapshots Advanced settings Match lats So Court